Constraints in MySQL

 - If no value is provided for the

-column, it will default to0.00
+balancecolumn, it will default to0.00:

 INSERT INTO accounts (account_id) VALUES (1);